 This theory of foul play is unlikely.
 Instead, it’s possible that drugs might have played a role in his death.
 Scott was known to use heroin, and many of the people he was with on this final night were reportedly linked to hard drugs.

 “When he got to London the in thing was snorting smack… and it was brown heroin and very strong.
 All the characters linked to Bon in the last 24 hours of his life were allegedly associated with heroin.
 Heroin was a recurring theme in his death,” Fink wrote.

 Scott had reportedly already overdosed twice on heroin by the time of his death.
 Combined with alcohol, a third overdose could have killed him.

-Whatever the cause of death, AC/DC had to pick up the pieces and move on.
-Bon was replaced by Brian Johnson.
-And AC/DC continued to enjoy success, especially upon the release of their album Back in Black which debuted just five months after Scott’s death.
+Bon Scott was replaced by English singer-songwriter Brian Johnson and AC/DC continued to enjoy success, especially upon the release of their album Back in Black that debuted just five months after Scott’s death.

-Scott’s body was returned to Australia, where his grave has become a shrine for those who appreciate the unique lyricism he brought to the band.
+Scott’s body was returned to Australia, where his grave became a shrine for those who appreciate the unique lyricism he brought to the band.

-As Vince Lovegrove, one of the members of an early band that Scott played with said, “The thing I loved most about Bon Scott, was his almost unique self.
+As Vince Lovegrove, a member of an early band that Scott played with, said, “The thing I loved most about Bon Scott, was his almost unique self.
 What you saw was what you got, he was a real person and as honest as the day is long.
 To my mind, he was the street poet of my generations and of the generations that followed.”